IMAGES FROM THE OPENING EVENT

 Artists and scientists work with the same tools, frameworks and archetypes.
 There are crossovers.
 Unsurprisingly, we find the boundaries of imaginative fantasy and objective reality breaking down.
 Take, for instance, the jellyfish invasions around nuclear reactors in Japan, Israel, Sweden, and the Scottish plant in Torness.
 The natural world is writing its own science fiction into a new reality with vivid images and outlandish outcomes.
 Right now, the classic techno-utopian dream of computers liberating us all and providing the tools that will underpin global democratisation seems a long way off and even somewhat sterile.
 Since the news stories broke of mass surveillance of Internet users by NSA and Prism, we’ve experienced new formulations of mutual surveillance and manipulation daily.
 So now we stand at a precipice; what choice do we have but to jump into this sea of dysfunctional dystopias, and directly observe for ourselves, what we have become and what we will be, the Monsters of the Machine?

 Body Drift: Butler, Hayles, Haraway (Posthumanities).
 Author Arthur Kroker.
 University of Minnesota Press (22 Oct.
 2012).

 Body Drift: Butler, Hayles and Haraway.
 Review by Marc Garrett 15/08/2015.

 The exhibition draws upon ideas originally written in an essay.
 Prometheus 2.0: Frankenstein Conquers the World!
 Marc Garrett.

-Curated by: Marc Garrett, co-director of Furtherfield.org
+Curated by: Marc Garrett, co-founder of Furtherfield.org